WBUP

-Since WBUP cannot be seen over-the-air in the Keweenaw Peninsula, it is simulcast in high definition on WBKP's second digital subchannel (virtual and VHF channel 5.2) from a transmitter on Tolonen Hill near Painesdale of Adams Township.
+Since WBUP cannot be seen over-the-air in the Keweenaw Peninsula, it is simulcast on WBKP's second digital subchannel (5.2) from a transmitter on Tolonen Hill near Painesdale of Adams Township.
+In turn, WBKP's first subchannel (The CW) is carried on WBUP-DT2.
+Since the merger of the three stations, WJMN has also simulcast WBUP and WBKP on its first and second digital subchannels, giving it UHF coverage in the eastern Upper Peninsula and Escanaba.

 History

-In August 1997, the area's original ABC affiliate WBKP launched repeater station W28BX on channel 28 in Marquette to cover the city proper.
-Since this low-powered over-the-air signal was very weak, it could only be picked up in Marquette and Negaunee.
-On January 2, 2003, WBKP replaced the low-powered repeater with full-time satellite WBUP.
-This aired a full-powered analog signal on VHF channel 10 and, at this point, WBUP and WBKP took the on-air branding "ABC 5&10".
+In August 1997, the area's original ABC affiliate WBKP launched translator station W28BX on channel 28 in Marquette to cover the city proper.
+Since this low-power over-the-air signal was very weak, it could only be picked up in Marquette and Negaunee.
+On January 2, 2003, WBKP replaced the low-power translator with full-time satellite WBUP.
+This aired a full-power analog signal on VHF channel 10 and, at this point, WBUP and WBKP took the on-air branding "ABC 5&10".

 In January 2004, the Scanlan family (who also owned WGTU/WGTQ in the Northern Lower Peninsula) sold WBUP/WBKP and WBKB-TV in Alpena to Lake Superior Community Broadcasting, a company owned by Stephen Marks of Maryland.
 In July 2007, the two stations split with WBKP becoming a CW affiliate (as part of The CW Plus national service) while WBUP remained with ABC.

-On February 11, 2013 at about 8:35 p.m., WBUP became a victim of broadcast signal intrusion when an unidentified hacker had hijacked the Emergency Alert System network to transmit a false EAS message.
-This was broadcast during an episode of The Bachelor which simply stated that "dead bodies are rising from their graves and they are attacking the living.
-Do not attempt to approach these bodies, as they are considered dangerous."
+On February 11, 2013, at about 8:35 p.m., WBUP became a victim of broadcast signal intrusion when an unidentified hacker had hijacked the Emergency Alert System network to transmit a false EAS message.
+This was broadcast during an episode of The Bachelor which simply stated that "the bodies of the dead are rising from their graves and attacking the living.
+Do not attempt to approach these bodies, as they are considered extremely dangerous."
 It was revealed that a default password for the networks was being used, and a few minutes later, the station sent an official on-screen message apologizing for any confusion.
 The attack also happened during prime time programming locally on WNMU-TV, KENW in Portales, New Mexico, and KRTV in Great Falls, Montana.
 The hacker was arrested several days later and sentenced to six months probation.

-Programming

-Syndicated programming on WBUP includes Modern Family and Entertainment Tonight among others.
-The station is also part of the Detroit Lions Television Network and carries the Detroit Lions' preseason NFL games as well as the team's coach's show on Sundays during the regular season.
+In September 2023, it was announced that The Marks Group would sell its Michigan broadcasting properties—WBUP, WBKP, WBKB-TV, and radio stations in Houghton and Iron River—to Morgan Murphy Media for $13.375 million.
+The sale was completed on December 4.
+Nexstar Media Group's WJMN-TV—a former CBS affiliate—was sold in April 2024 to Sullivan's Landing, LLC, which then entered into a shared services agreement with Morgan Murphy Media.
+On September 16, 2024, WJMN also became a satellite of WBUP, moving its existing MyNetworkTV programming to 3.3, and simulcasting WBUP and WBKP on 3.1 and 3.2 respectively.